 Whole School Topic

 It is a Hillcross tradition, as most of you will know, that in the second half of the summer term we provide the children with the opportunity to approach their learning through a whole school topic.
-The whole school topic enables the Hillcross Community to come together to learn collaborative ly and focus on the same topic as their friends and siblings in different year groups, and for families to get involved together.
-We will be going ahead with the whole school topic despite our new way of working as this provides an excellent platform for us to unite around a shared common focal point and keep our sense of school community strong.
+The whole school topic enables the Hillcross Community to come together to learn collaboratively and focus on the same topic as their friends and siblings in different year groups, and for families to get involved together.
+We will be going ahead with the whole school topic despite our new way of working for 2020 as this provides an excellent platform for us to unite around a shared common focal point and keep our sense of school community strong.

-This year our topic is called The Hillcross Festival of Mind, Body and Soul.
+For 2020 our topic is called The Hillcross Festival of Mind, Body and Soul.
 This builds on some of the ideas that had been put forward by the school council prior to the school closures and has been chosen because of its appropriateness given the current times.
 The topic will focus on promoting positive mental health and wellbeing, for ourselves and others not just now but ongoing throughout our lives.
 Each week will focus on children learning skills within specific curriculum subjects around a similar theme but the specific knowledge and skills targeted will be different for each year group.

 Across each of the weeks we will also be focusing on our Hillcross values, Habits of Mind and British Values.
 We will link these into our weekly themes and develop the children's understanding of each of these and their positive effect on our ongoing learning.

 As creative and critical thinkers we will be developing our awareness of our four ‘House Thinkers’ with each week being linked to a thinker and one of their quotes.

 Week 1: Healthy Community (You and Me)

 subject focus History & Geography